 The Physics Department at the University of Northern Iowa offers the personalized atmosphere of a private liberal arts college with the opportunities of an affordable public institution.
 Physics students enjoy small class sizes and wide-ranging research opportunities, all in a state-of-the-art physics building.
 Additionally, the University of Northern Iowa has a large number of scholarships for new and returning students.
 Search for scholarships here and then apply using the UNI Scholarship Application by January 15.
 Apply for as many scholarships as you are qualified to increase your chances of success.

-Scholarships for New Freshman include:
+Scholarships for New Freshmen include:

 Scholarships Awarded on Admission to UNI